David Collins (lieutenant governor): Early life and military career

 David Collins was born 3 March 1756 in London, the third and oldest surviving child of Arthur Tooker Collins (1718–1793), an officer of marines (later major-general) and Henrietta Caroline (died 1807) of King's County, Ireland.
 His grandfather Arthur Collins (1684–1760) was author of Collins's Peerage of England.

 The family lived in Saffron Hill, London, until 1765 when they moved to Devon after his father as a lieutenant colonel was made commandant of the Plymouth division of marines.
-Collins was educated at Exeter Grammar School, before at the age of 14 joining the marines as an ensign in his fathers division.
+Collins was educated at Exeter Grammar School, before at the age of 14 joining the marines as an ensign in his father's division.
 He was promoted second lieutenant on 20 February 1771.
 In 1772 Collins was serving aboard the frigate when it was sent to Denmark to retrieve King George III's sister Queen Caroline Matilda after she was banished from Denmark for an illicit romance.